soxueren/atsd/api/sql/README.md

 >  Note that records returned by a `JOIN USING entity` condition include series with last insert date greater than start date specified in the query.

-## Query Performance

-The most efficient query path is **metric+entity+date+tags**.

-Query execution speed can be improved by adopting the following guidelines for the `WHERE` clause:

-* Specify start time and end time whenever possible to limit the scan range.
-* Specify entity name whenever possible to avoid a scan of all rows in the virtual table.

 ## Keywords

 |             |             |             |             |